You’ve decided you want to adopt a puppy but aren’t quite sure if it’s a good idea for your lifestyle or you’re not sure exactly how to prepare.

 In our case, we opted to go with a beagle.
 They typically don’t like being alone, are very affectionate, love to exercise, are playful, and tend to do a lot of howling.

 However, being that I am a very active runner, work from home full time, and have three very active boys, beagles are a perfect match for our already very active lifestyle.

 Research Different Pet Insurance Plans

 Veterinarian bills can run into thousands of dollars.
-This can leave families with a heartbreaking decision to accept a lower quality treatment or, worse of all, not being able to afford the procedure at all.
+This can leave families with a heartbreaking decision to accept a lower quality treatment or, worse of all, not be able to afford the procedure at all.

 This is where pet insurance comes into play.
 Pet insurance can cover up to 90% of the total bill and depending on the company the deductible can be as low as $100.